wendyverdonk93/docs/content/api/api/authentication.md

 {{< description >}}
 ## Authentication

-All requests to the MultiSafepay [API](/faq/general/multisafepay-glossary/#api) require authentication.
-Authentication is provided by including your [website API key](/set-up-your-account/site-id-api-key-secure-code) as an HTTP header in your request.
+All requests to the MultiSafepay API require authentication.

-The HTTP header name for the API key is: **api_key**
+Include your [website API key](/set-up-your-account/site-id-api-key-secure-code) as an HTTP header in your request: `api_key`

-**Note**: When you use API keys in your integrations, keep them secure.
-Publicly exposing your credentials can result in your account being compromised.
+**Note**: Always keep your API keys secure.
+Publicly exposing your credentials can compromise your account.

 {{% /description %}}